Ziff Davis: Ziff Davis Media Inc.

+In November 2006, Ziff Davis announced the cancellation of Official PlayStation Magazine, which had begun in 1997.
+They cited a lack of interest in the magazine (and its demo disk) due to digital distribution.

 In July 2007, Ziff Davis Media announced the sale of its enterprise (B2B or business-to-business) division to Insight Venture Partners.
 The sale included all B2B publications, which include eWeek, Baseline, and CIOinsight, and all related online properties.
 The enterprise division is now an independent company named Ziff Davis Enterprise Group (ZDE).